jcolag/entropy-arbitrage/2024-03-07-identity-crisis.md

  > **LEIJTEN**: It's the shuttlepod Mendez stole from the *Aries*.

-You briefly see that the pod has the name Cousteau, presumably a reference to [Jacques](https://en.wikipedia.org/wiki/Jacques_Cousteau), the French polymath who brought oceanography to the masses for decades.
+You briefly see that the pod has the name Cousteau, presumably a reference to {% wiki Jacques_Cousteau|Jacques|en %}, the French polymath who brought oceanography to the masses for decades.

  > **DATA**: I am an android.
 It is not possible---
  >